 Before I could look up, a participant was standing in front of me, gazing at me with uncertainty.
 He paused.

-“Let’s go, let’s go!” yelled a nearby instructor.
+“Let’s go, let’s go!” yelled a nearby assistant.

 “Taker.”
 His apologetic eyes moved to the next participant on my left.